Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Bitterly disappointed though both Gaoians clearly were, they took it with good grace.
 "May we at least send the females and civilians down?"
 Regaari requested.

 "I’ll have Cimbrean Colonial Security notified," Knight told him, nodding.
 "They can apply for visas and begin the immigration process.
-For now, Shipfather, if you would please remain at anchor above Cimbrean Five…"
+For now, Shipfather, if you would please remain at anchor above Cimbrean Five..."

 "Near the Dominion embassy?"
 Yefrig made a growling noise.

 "...Its moon, then."

-"As you wish, Fleetfather… ah, *admiral*."
+"As you wish, Fleetfather... ah, *admiral*."
 Yefrig corrected himself.
 Knight smiled, quietly enjoying the title, and raised his fingers off his desk to acknowledge the respect.

-"If I could speak with Regaari alone, shipfather…?" he requested
+"If I could speak with Regaari alone, shipfather...?" he requested

 Yefrig duck-nodded, finished his tea, stood and, after a moment’s dithering, ducked and bowed in what was presumably something similar to a Gaoian salute, and departed.

 That left Regaari, who was still watching Knight attentively.

 "You’ve taken quite a liberty," Knight accused him.
-"Presumed on our time, our resources, our manpower… Do you know how much it costs every time the SOR put on their spacesuits?"
+"Presumed on our time, our resources, our manpower...
+Do you know how much it costs every time the SOR put on their spacesuits?"

 "I am *trying* to forge an alliance," Regaari informed him.
 "Something I understood you too were interested in."

 Knight frowned.
 "And you thought that imposing on us might make us better-disposed to such an alliance?"

 Regaari angled his head slightly in a disarmingly canine gesture of thoughtfulness, and then duck-nodded as if he’d reached a decision.
 "There are... certain powerful Clan elements," he revealed, "who are interested in pulling us closer to the Dominion.
-Fathers and the occasional Mother too who stand to gain personally by dragging my people in what I think is the wrong direction. *Your* people by contrast have been more than gracious with us… Gracious, in fact, to a fault."
+Fathers and the occasional Mother too who stand to gain personally by dragging my people in what I think is the wrong direction. *Your* people by contrast have been more than gracious with us...
+Gracious, in fact, to a fault."

 "How so?"